+PROPONENT STATEMENT OF ACKNOWLEDGEME ENT

+I,acknow

-"I, , acknowledge that it is a misdemeanor under state law (Section 18650 of the Elections Code) to knowingly or willfully allow the signatures on an initiative petition to be used for any purpose other than qualification of the proposed measure for the ballot.
-I certify that I will not knowingly or willfully allow the signatures for this initiative to be used for any purpose other than qualification of the measure for the ballot."
-EC §9608
+misdemeanor under State Law (Section 18650 of the California Elections Code) to know

+allow the signatures on an initiative petition to be used for any purpose other than qualif proposed measure for the ballot. fication of the

+I certify that I will not knowingly or willfully allow the signatures for this initiative to be used for any purpose other than qualification of the measure for the ballot.

+(Proponent Signature)

+Dated thisday of, 20)

-Title & Summary The Registrar of Voters immediately transmits a copy of any proposed measure to county counsel.
-County counsel prepares a ballot title and summary not exceeding 500 words.
-EC §9105 (a)
+Title & Summary

+The Registrar of Voters immediately transmits a copy of any proposed measure to county counsel.
+Within 15 days county counsel prepares a ballot title and summary not exceeding 500 words.
+EC § 9105(a)

 The Registrar of Voters furnishes a copy of the ballot title and summary to the proponents.
-EC §9105 (b)
+EC § 9105 (b)

+Appeal

-- Appeal Any elector of the county may seek a writ of mandate requiring the ballot title or summary to be amended.
-EC §9106 - PublicationPublish the Notice of Intention and the ballot title and summary in a newspaper of general circulation.
-EC §9105 (b)
+Any elector of the county may seek a writ of mandate requiring the ballot title or summary to be amended.
+EC § 9106